lorenzo-crippa/lorenzo-crippa.github.io/_pages/research.md

 "Government Interference in Information-Producing International Organization." (with Bayer, P.)

+"The Politics of Personal Ties in International Climate Science Production" (with Bayer, P.)

 "Greening Criminal Records: How Companies Use Environmental Programs to Mitigate Corporate Scandals." (with Kalatzi Pantera, D.)

+"Estimating the Boundaries of Economic Coercion in the US-China Relationship" (with Kalyanpur, N. and Newman, A.)

 "Leakage in International Regimes: The Case of the OECD Anti-Bribery Convention." (with Malesky, E., & Picci, L.)

 "DETrACT: Database on the Enforcement of Transnational Anti-Corruption Treaties."---**Data project** (with Picci L.)